Class HttpConnection

 • newInstance

-public static HttpConnection newInstance(io.vertx.core.http.HttpConnection arg)
+public static HttpConnection newInstance(io.vertx.core.http.HttpConnection delegate)